Vyper-Dev/Maer/README.md

 -My block encryption program

--An example payload (restarts your computer) and blank key file are included to help with understanding the file layout.
+-A blank payload and blank key file are included to help with understanding the file layout.

 # Steps
 1. Download this repository